This year is the 25th Pokemon anniversary, and it’s never been a better time to sell Pokemon cards for profit.

-I have fond memories trading Pokemon cards at school.
-In-fact many 30 year olds do.
-The Pokemon cards you may have collected, could be worth a small fortune.
+I have fond memories of trading Pokemon cards at school.
+In fact, many 30-year-olds do.
+The Pokemon cards you may have collected could be worth a small fortune.
 Collecting Pokemon cards for profit may not be a bad idea.
 Especially if the cards are 1st generation!

 If you were a smart child you may have one of the rare ‘shiny’ cards stored away in a plastic sleeve or in one of those Pokemon folders we all admired.

-For many kids, Pokemon cards were a love at first sight.
+For many kids, Pokemon cards were love at first sight.
 When I think of the year 1999, I automatically think of them.
-I have many happy memories around trading them in the playground and forming life-long friendships.
+I have many happy memories of trading them in the playground and forming life-long friendships.